-2.2 PRINCIPLES OF COMBINATION
+2.2 BASIS OF CONSOLIDATION

-Subsidiaries are fully consolidated from the date of acquisition, being the date on which Dufry obtained control over the entity of Hudson Group, and continue to be consolidated until the date when such control is lost.
+Subsidiaries are fully consolidated from the date of acquisition, being the date on which we obtained control, and continue to be consolidated until the date when such control is lost.
 An entity of Hudson Group controls another entity when it is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the other entity.
-All intra-group balances, transactions, unrealized gains or losses resulting from intra-group transactions and -dividends are eliminated in full.
+All intra-group balances, transactions, unrealized gains or losses resulting from intra-group transactions and dividends are eliminated in full.
+Transactions with subsidiaries of Dufry outside the scope of consolidation of Hudson Group have not been eliminated and are reported as related party transactions, refer to note 37.

-Transactions with subsidiaries of Dufry outside the scope of combination of Hudson Group have not been eliminated and are reported as related party transactions in these combined financial statements, refer to note 32.
+A change in the ownership interest of a subsidiary, without a loss of control, is accounted for as an equity transaction.

-A change in the ownership of a subsidiary, without a loss of control, is accounted for as an equity transaction.
-If Hudson Group loses control over a subsidiary, it
+If Hudson Group loses control over a subsidiary, it:

-- derecognizes the assets (including goodwill) and liabilities of the subsidiary, derecognizes the carrying amount of any non-controlling interest as well as derecognizes the cumulative translation differences recorded in equity, - recognizes the fair value of the consideration received, recognizes the fair value of any investment retained as well as recognizes any surplus or deficit in the statement of comprehensive income and - reclassifies the parent's share of components previously recognized in other comprehensive income to the statement of comprehensive income or retained earnings, as appropriate.
+- derecognizes the assets (including goodwill) and liabilities of the subsidiary, derecognizes the carrying amount of any non-controlling interest as well as derecognizes the cumulative translation differences recorded in equity; - recognizes the fair value of the consideration received, recognizes the fair value of any investment retained as well as recognizes any surplus or deficit in the consolidated statements of comprehensive income.